AutoGIS-2019/Exercise-5/README.md

 This week we will practice how to create 1) static and 2) interactive maps in Python.
 In this exercise, there is no ready-made Notebook-file to start with.
 All instructions are given in this readme.md -file and you should create all necessary files for completing the exercise (notebook-file or a python script file, and the output maps in .png and .html format).

-- Exercise 5 is due by the end of day on Wednesday the 5th of December.

-- Scores on this exercise are out of 20 points.

 For this exercise a folder called **docs** has been created for storing and publishing the outputs.
 You should store the output maps under the docs folder (problems 1 and 2), and publish them online (problem 3).

 **EXPECTED OUTPUTS:**